 Don’t let this highly-engaged state of your new contacts slip away from you.
 Set up your series to trigger whenever someone joins your list.

-Want more help with your automated Welcome Series?
+Want more help with your online marketing efforts?

 Now that you know how to make a great first impression with an email welcome series, why not look to optimize all of your online marketing?
 If you’re not sure where to get started, or are looking for the latest best practices, tips, and strategies that are realistic for the average business owner, look no further than The Download: Making Sense of Online Marketing.

 The Download is our free comprehensive, but accessible guide to today’s marketing must-haves, and it’s available in 20 versions specific to different industries.
 So check it out and let us show you how to make the most of email marketing, social media, your website, Google Ads, and more.